 Fringe Platform Features

-As opposed to key MVP objectives, nice-to-haves and pet features of individuals shouldn’t drive larger platform planning decisions.
-One visualization in a deep menu choice doesn’t necessitate a full-fledged graphing library.
+As opposed to key MVP objectives, nice-to-haves and pet features shouldn’t drive larger platform planning decisions.
+Something like a single visualization hidden away doesn’t call for a full-fledged graphing library.

-This category is a toss-up: Your mileage may vary, and it differs from place to place.
-Nonetheless, these are important considerations.
+This category is a toss-up: Your mileage may vary, and it varies from place to place.
+Nonetheless, these are important influences to weigh.

 The Job Market